 The bas-reliefs on the Altar of the Fatherland symbolize the main cities of Italy.

 Under the monument of the colonial building is the Risorgimento Renaissance Museum.
 There is also a deposit of trophies and flags.
-The memorial offers a wide panorama of Rome, and in every direction, it has its own originality.
+The memorial offers a full panorama of Rome, and in every direction, it has its originality.

-Therefore, in order to get a clearer idea about the wonderful monument, Altar of the Fatherland, I invite you to view the photo gallery below.
+Therefore, to get a clearer idea about the beautiful monument, Altar of the Fatherland, I invite you to view the photo gallery.